kepano/obsidian-farcaster-theme/README.md

  Requires Obsidian 0.16+

  Not yet available in theme store.
-To install download and unzip and add the folder to your vault in `.obsidian/themes`
+To install: unzip into a folder called `Farcaster` under `.obsidian/themes` in your vault

  ![Screenshot](screenshot.png)